Skillet Pork Chops with Orange Garlic Sauce

 To prepare the pork chops, I seasoned them with salt and pepper and then seared them on high heat to give the meat great color and flavor.
 By searing the meat on such a high temperature, the juices remained right where they belonged -- inside the chops.

-my pork chops with ketchup, I created a simple pan sauce from the pan drippings, garlic, orange juice, and stock.
+Now, my mother never served a sauce with her pork chops.
+To avoid watching Stephen cover my pork chops with ketchup, I created a simple pan sauce from the pan drippings, garlic, orange juice, and stock.

 Skillet Pork Chop with Orange Garlic Sauce